 Please download the Dive Medical Questionnaire.
 Coral Expeditions require that you undertake this dive medical in order to be able to dive on your cruise.

-- Be the Dive Medical Questionnaire provided by Coral Expeditions (is to Australian Standard AS4005.1)
+- Use the Dive Medical Questionnaire provided by Coral Expeditions (compliant with Australian Standard AS4005.1), or alternatively the SPUMS Medical Risk Assessment for Recreational Diving.

-- Assessed and certified by a registered physician, experience with diving medicine highly recommended
+- Be assessed and certified by a registered medical practitioner (Doctor) with experience in diving medicine.

-- Be completed within 12 months of the LAST day of your cruise, to ensure it is valid for the duration of the voyage
+- Be completed within 12 months of the last day of your cruise to ensure validity for the entire voyage.

-If you are deemed medically unfit to dive, snorkelling is available.
+If you are deemed medically unfit to dive, snorkeling is an alternative activity.

-If you have suffered any illness or injury following your initial dive medical assessment that may affect your ability to dive safely, an additional dive medical assessment may be required.
-Please advise our reservations department if this occurs.
+Should you experience any illness or injury after your initial dive medical assessment that could impact your diving safety, you may require an additional assessment.
+Please inform our reservations department immediately if this occurs.

 The Coral Expeditions Dive Instructor will make the ultimate determination of a person’s condition and suitability to dive.
 If you are feeling unwell, show symptoms of a medical condition that is unsafe for diving, have a head or chest cold or display a respiratory condition onboard prior to diving you will not be permitted to dive.